Atelo-Temp/Geant4-Scintillator/README.md

 TODO: Count edep from gammas, compare with how many optical photons generated (as well as detected, absorbed, etc - SEE: LXeHistoManager.cc)

-- 9) XYZ
+- 9) Spectroscopy

 Same as optics, but reintroduces radioactive decay, and full geometry

-- 9) Spectroscopy (RENAME: Deposition ?
-TODO) (TECHNICALLY THE FIRST DRAFTING OF THIS CAME AFTER DECAY ...)
+- 10) Deposition (PREVIOUSLY NAMED: Spectroscopy) (TECHNICALLY THE FIRST DRAFTING OF THIS CAME AFTER DECAY ...)

 Same as decay, but introduces complete detector geometry beyond just the crstal.